Does self-care feel like a luxury you can’t afford?

 #7.
 Create a Luxurious Bath Experience

-Bath bombs are a great way to take your bath to the next level.
+Bath bombs are also a great way to take your bath to the next level.
+Drop and instant bubbles!

 You can find them at your drugstore for $3-10 or online.